 Most materials are very nearly homogeneous, therefore we can usually write k = k (T).
 Similar definitions are associated with thermal conductivities in the y- and z-directions (ky, kz), but for an isotropic material the thermal conductivity is independent of the direction of transfer, kx = ky = kz = k.

-Specific heat of Acetylene is 1674 J/g K.
+Specific heat of Austenitic Stainless Steel is 900 J/g K.

 Specific heat, or specific heat capacity, is a property related to internal energy that is very important in thermodynamics.
 The intensive properties cv and cp are defined for pure, simple compressible substances as partial derivatives of the internal energy u(T, v) and enthalpy h(T, p), respectively: